5 things forensics expert claims don’t add up about missing dog walker disappearance

 However, the area remained open to the public which may have resulted in the loss of key evidence, he claims.

-The downstream and upstream river have been searched throughly by police divers on multiple occasions but they still have not found anything, leaving the forensic team “baffled”.
+The downstream and upstream river have been searched thoroughly by police divers on multiple occasions but they still have not found anything, leaving the forensic team “baffled”.

 Mr Faulding told BBC Breakfast: “These are very professional divers and they didn’t find anything and that is the odd thing about this.
 That is what I can’t get my head around.
 It is very strange.”